 In another multiple-tool change, all of the painting tools can now take the source color that they paint with not just from a single, pre-selected color value, but also from gradients, pattern images, or a randomized color source.
 That allows you to define more complex brush strokes that change color along the way — as well as to paint with random colors, although I have yet to see a truly awe-inspiring work of randomly-colored art.

-release, perhaps making it a more visible improvement for the average working artist than is any individual brush engine.
+A lot of work has gone into enhancing the pre-set system in this new release, perhaps making it a more visible improvement for the average working artist than is any individual brush engine.
 The issue at hand is that all of Krita's brushes offer a glut of user-tweakable settings: there are always multiple tablet sensor mappings (pressure, tilt, etc), plus brush size, shape, and opacity, blending mode and color source, and there are parameters unique to each individual engine.
 There is no "best" combination of settings, even for a particular project.
 In practice, artists want to adjust the settings to fit the situation, and save the most useful combinations of settings for later use.

 2.4 makes this substantially easier, with a "preset editor."
 Saved presets are accessible in the paintbrush drop-down menu at the top of the canvas, as well as in a dockable tool palette that you can place anywhere on the screen.
 You can assign names, keyword tags, and a short description to each pre-set to assist your memory later.
 The pre-set editor also has a small sample canvas onto which you can paint, either to test your settings as you make adjustments, or to save as a thumbnail for the pre-set browser.